 She has served as Vice President of Historic Cragfont and on the Board of Directors for the Friends of the Gallatin Downtown Library and Greater Gallatin, Inc./Downtown Gallatin.
 She currently serves on the Board of Directors for Historic Rose Mont, Zena was also active in the Junior Service League of Gallatin where she served on the Fundraising committee, the Board of Directors, as Secretary, Provisional Chairman, and President in 2009-2010.
 In 2007 she won the Junior Service League’s President’s Award.

-In addition to her community involvement, Zena is quite the craftsman with her fabulously designed jewelry pieces created by hand and inspired by her nieces, Ella and Grace, she also enjoys painting.
+In addition to her community involvement, Zena is quite the craftsman with her fabulously designed jewelry pieces created by hand and, inspired by her nieces, Ella and Grace, she also enjoys painting.
 She enjoys attending live sporting events as well as a variety of musical performances in and around the Nashville area.
 Zena loves to travel and is always looking forward to her next adventure.

 Debby Haddock